react-native-faster-image

 import FastImage from ‘react-native-fast-image’;

-• The FastImage component’s basic implementation is shown below:
+• The FastImage component’s basic implementation is below:

 <FastImage